charles-bruel/avalanche-github/README.md

  * instanced - code for instanced rendering changes.
 By @chazzvader
  * pictures - pictures for this README.
 By @chazzvader
  * src - code integrated directly into the game.
 Incomplete for legal reasons.
 By @chazzvader

-Screenshots:<br>
+ * website - code for the website.
+By @!Tea Screenshots:<br>
 Before:
 ![Alt text](https://github.com/charles-bruel/avalanche-github/blob/master/pictures/ps1o.PNG?raw=true)